ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   transport-independent way to the degree possible, enabling applications written to a single API to make use of transport protocols in terms of the features they provide;

+- Unified interface to datagram and connection-oriented transports, allowing use of a common API for connection-establishment and closing;

 - Message-orientation, as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport does not provide these;